fastomop/omcp/docs/index.md

 ### Getting Started

 See our [Installation Guide](./installation.md) to set up OMCP in your environment.
-The [API Documentation](./api/index.md) provides details on available endpoints and interaction patterns.

 ### Architecture